10-Year-Fugitive Belgian-Moroccan DJ Is Arrested by Phuket Police

-PHUKET – A 36-year-old Belgian-Moroccan man, identified as Ashmal, was arrested by immigration authorities in Phuket after an arrest warrant from a case dating back 10 years was issued by the Attorney General’s Office and forwarded to the Royal Thai Police.
+PHUKET – A 36-year-old Belgian-Moroccan man, identified as Achmal Oussama, was arrested by immigration authorities in Phuket after an arrest warrant from a case dating back 10 years was issued by the Attorney General’s Office and forwarded to the Royal Thai Police.

 He was then taken to the Office of the Attorney General’s International Affairs Division for further proceedings under the Extradition Act.

 Deputy Commissioner of the Immigration Bureau, Pol.
 Maj.
-Gen. Panthana Nuch-cha-nart, said on January 23 that Ashmal went on a rampage in the middle of a street in Belgium on January 19, 2014, during a conflict with his ex-girlfriend.
-The Brussels Court of Appeal later sentenced Achmal to 10 years in prison, but he has been on the run ever since.
+Gen. Panthana Nuch-cha-nart, said on January 23 that Achmal went on a rampage in the middle of a street in Belgium on January 19, 2014, during a conflict with his ex-girlfriend.
+The Brussels Court of Appeal later sentenced him to 10 years in prison, but he has been on the run ever since.

 Thai authorities discovered that the Belgian-Moroccan suspect was working illegally in Thailand, and the Attorney General requested an arrest warrant from the Criminal Court, dated December 15, 2023, for Phuket immigration to execute.